Skip to main content

 Webhooks are a great way to integrate with 3rd party applications, particularly when events happen in the 3rd party app that your teammates should know about.
 Many online services have webhook capabilities that you can use to trigger events for your teammates.
 Simply copy-paste the teammate’s unique webhook URL from their profile page into any app that has a webhook feature and the content will get POSTed to the teammate.

-For security reasons, your teammate will likely ignore webhooks at first — you haven’t told them what to do with them yet!
+Important: your teammate will likely ignore webhooks at first — you haven’t told them what to do with them yet!
 You can either hop into Chat/Slack and explain it to them (e.g. “When you get a notification about a new signup, add them to the google sheet”) or setup Rules manually in the Teammates dashboard.

 Slack